Open to the Public

 Explore the McCabe Nature Preserve on foot or by canoe.
 View All

 Get outside!
 View All

 Spectacular in its own right, the Edward H. McCabe Nature Preserve features a wide range of habitats, plants and animals within a relatively small pocket of the Delmarva Peninsula.
 While a roadside parking area provides access to hiking trails located on the preserve, arriving by canoe is the way to go for adventurous visitors.
 From two miles away in the historic town of Milton, explorers can put in their canoes and meander down the Broadkill River before heading ashore.
 Whether arriving by land or by river, visitors have the opportunity to really escape into a natural environment that gives true meaning to the word “preserve.”

-The McCabe Nature Preserve is a place a slow and steady approach has yielded long-term returns for the Conservancy.
+The McCabe Nature Preserve is a place where a slow and steady approach has yielded long term returns for the Conservancy.
 Prior to ownership, material dredged from the river channel was deposited in a five-acre clearing located on the preserve.
 In 1996, Conservancy staff and volunteers planted this field with more than 2,000 native tree seedlings, including red and white oaks, green ash and black gum.
 Larger black cherry trees, indicative of earlier habitats, can be found near the center.
 Today, the emerging forest buffers sensitive wetland habitat from pollution and has begun welcoming an array of migratory songbirds.

 Sussex County, near Milton